mlip-cmu/s2025/lectures/20_explainability/explainability.md

 ----
 ## Influential Instances Discussion

-Retraining for every data point is simple but expensive
+* Retraining for every data point is simple but expensive

-For some class of models, influence of data points can be computed without retraining (e.g., logistic regression), see book for details
+* For some class of models, influence of data points can be computed without retraining (e.g., logistic regression), see book for details

-Hard to generalize to taking out multiple instances together
+* Hard to generalize to taking out multiple instances together (need to take out groups of data together)

-Useful model-agnostic debugging tool for models and data
+* Useful model-agnostic debugging tool for models and data

 <!-- references -->